lushoBarlett/miniserver/README.md

-# PHP server (OUTDATED)
+# PHP server

-You start by having a Service object with some defined routes:
+You start by having a Service object with some defined routes
 ```php
 use Server\Service;